helen388/update/README.md

     <div id="wrapsMenu" class="menu-overlay">
         <span class="close-overlay" data-close="wrapsMenu">&times;</span>
         <div class="menu-header">
-            <h2>Wraps for the Gods</h2>
+            <h2>Wraps for the Gods (Pita Gyros)</h2>
+            <p>All served in fluffy Greek pita with salad, fries & sauce.
+Don't ask for ketchup – we're not a chip shop.</p>
         </div>
         <div class="menu-items">
             <div class="menu-item">
                 <h3>Pork Gyros</h3>
                 <p>Juicy, smoky, and 100% approved by the intellectual Athenians.
 Yes, Socrates would've ordered two.
-Served with fries, tomatoes, onions, and Tzatziki.</p>
+Pork Gyros, served with fries, tomatoes, onions, and Tzatziki.</p>
             </div>
             <div class="menu-item">
                 <h3>Chicken Gyros</h3>
                 <p>Tastes like a Greek summer, desired by ancient Spartan warriors.
-Served with fries, tomatoes, onions, and Tzatziki.</p>
+Will not give you abs, sorry.
+Chicken Gyros, served with fries, tomatoes, onions, and Tzatziki.</p>
             </div>
             <div class="menu-item">
                 <h3>Pork Souvlaki</h3>
                 <p>Tender pork, kissed by fire and Greek spices, wrapped in fluffy pita glory.
-Served with fries, salad, and divine sauce.</p>
+Served with fries, salad, and our divine sauce – so good even Hera might sneak a bite.</p>
             </div>
             <div class="menu-item">
                 <h3>Chicken Souvlaki</h3>
                 <p>Succulent chicken, marinated like a Spartan's secret weapon, grilled to perfection.
-Wrapped with salad, fries, and legendary sauce.</p>
+Wrapped with salad, fries, and our legendary sauce – a true hero's handheld feast.</p>
             </div>
             <div class="menu-item">
                 <h3>Kebab Souvlaki</h3>
                 <p>All the juicy, grilled goodness of our kebab, wrapped tighter than Athena's helmet.
-Sweet red peppers and ambrosia-inspired sauce.</p>
+Sweet red peppers and our secret "ambrosia-inspired" sauce create a Greek miracle in every mouthful...</p>
             </div>
             <div class="menu-item">
                 <h3>Greek Sausage</h3>
                 <p>Bold, flavorful, and full of street-smart swagger straight from the Greek agora.
+Not spicy – passionate.
 Herbs so good, even Dionysus would raise his goblet in approval.</p>
             </div>
             <div class="menu-item">
                 <h3>Talagani Wrap</h3>
-                <p>Grilled Talagani, peppers, and a drizzle of zesty lemon sauce.
-Mount Olympus-worthy delight.</p>
+                <p>Grilled Talagani (our very own halloumi), peppers, and a drizzle of zesty lemon sauce make this a Mount Olympus-worthy delight.
+Even Zeus needed balance, and now so do you...</p>
             </div>
         </div>
     </div>